Nagaland Signs MoU with IMD to Install Doppler Weather Radar at Dimapur Govt College

 Officials of Nagaland’s Higher Education Department and IMD display signed MoU documents in Kohima for installation of Doppler Weather Radar at Dimapur Govt College.
 (Image: X@AlongImna)

-The agreement, duly vetted and approved by the Government of Nagaland, was signed in the presence of Higher Education & Tourism Minister Temjen Imna Along, Secretary Higher & Technical Education Sarita Yadav (IAS), Ex-Officio Director of Higher Education V. Lovitoly Sema (NCS), representatives of the IMD and other departmental officials.
+The MoU, which was duly vetted and approved by the Government of Nagaland, was signed in the presence of Higher Education and Tourism Minister Temjen Imna Along, Secretary for Higher and Technical Education Sarita Yadav, IAS, Ex-Officio Director of Higher Education V. Lovitoly Sema, NCS, senior officials of the India Meteorological Department, and representatives of the Higher Education Department.

 ALSO READ: 40-Hour Mediation Training Programme Concludes in Kohima